-START workshop takes place on campus the week before fall classes begin.
-During this workshop, students receive instruction in teamwork and leadership; a campus and degree program orientation; self-assessment exercises for purposes of leadership and career development; and meet their program cohort group.
+START workshop takes place on campus during the weeks before fall classes begin.
+During this workshop, students receive instruction in teamwork and communication skills; a campus and degree program orientation; introductions to primary functional disciplines in marketing, finance and supply chain; self-assessment exercises for career development; as well as meet their program cohort group.

-Career Management and Professional Development (BUSI 66100)
+Communication and Professional Development (BUSI 66100)

-The objective of this interactive career management and professional development course is to prepare first-year MBA students for ultimately obtaining a summer internship and full-time position after graduation.
-Students will learn how to stay proactive in their own career development, manage their career search, identify their business interests, articulate their previous and newly acquired transferable and specialized skills, target their most desirable career possibilities, and compete for positions at the MBA level.
-Students that complete this course will be prepared for the competitive job market and understand the importance of being willing to use a variety of tools that are both within and outside of their comfort zone to identify and achieve appropriate opportunities.
+Students who are proactive in their own career development will learn from professional and functional industry experts how to manage their career search, identify their business interests, articulate their previous and newly acquired transferable and specialized skills, target their most desirable career possibilities and how to compete for positions at the MBA level.
+Upon completion of this course, MBAs will improve their market awareness and readiness and be prepared for the competitive MBA job market.

-The Integrative Project-Business Simulation
+The Integrative Project-Business Simulation (BUSI 60070)

 At the end of the first semester, full-time MBA students participate in the Integrative Project-Business Simulation.
-This applied learning experience is intended to challenge students to "integrate" what has been learned to date and develop sound, strategic business decisions in a simulated corporate environment.
+This course consists of an applied learning experience and is intended to challenge students to "integrate" what has been learned to date and develop sound, strategic business decisions in a simulated corporate environment.
 This project requires student teams to work together to assess a realistic business situation involving a diverse set of business functions within a competitive industry environment.
 Ultimately, student teams make presentations to several audiences-classmates, faculty, business executives-concerning their experience with the simulation.